People

 Felix Althaus

-Felix helped develop the first revision of custom electronics and firmware for the quadrocopters used in the Flying Machine Arena.
+Felix helped develop the first revision of custom electronics and firmware for the quadcopters used in the Flying Machine Arena (FMA).

 Dr. Federico Augugliaro

 Federico started working on the Flying Machine Arena in 2008, contributing to the Music in Motion project.
-During his PhD from 2011 and 2015, Federico developed algorithms for multi-vehicle coordinated flight, physical human-quadrocopter interaction, and aerial construction.
-He concluded his work by using flying machines to build a 7.4 m long rope bridge you can walk on.
+During his PhD from 2011 and 2015, Federico developed algorithms for multi-vehicle coordinated flight, physical human-quadcopter interaction, and aerial construction.
+He concluded his work by using flying machines to build a 7.4 m long rope bridge that a person can walk on.

 Dr. Dario Brescianini

 Dario carried out his doctoral research in the Flying Machine Arena from 2013 to 2018.
-His research focused on the design and control of novel flying machines, trajectory planning, attitude control and learning.
-He was the main developer of the Omnicopter, a high performance flying machine that can generate thrusts and torques in any direction and enables novel flight maneuvers.
-Additionally, he contributed to various core algorithms of the Flying Machine Arena including the control and simulation algorithms.
+His research focused on the design and control of novel flying machines, trajectory planning, attitude control, and learning.
+He was the main developer of the Omnicopter, a high-performance flying machine that can generate thrusts and torques in any direction, enabling novel flight maneuvers.
+Additionally, he contributed to various core control and simulation algorithms of the Flying Machine Arena.

 Dr. Guillaume Ducard

-Guillaume contributed to the initial setup during his postdoc in 2008.
-He designed the very first flight control and guidance systems for the quadrocopters.
-He also developed the first version of the simulator, which enabled the design and debug of various flight controllers, guidance algorithms, and multi-vehicle coordinated flights.
+Guillaume contributed to the initial setup of the Flying Machine Arena during his postdoc in 2008.
+He designed the very first flight control and guidance systems for the quadcopters.
+He also developed the first version of the simulator, which enabled the design and debugging of various flight controllers, guidance algorithms, and multi-vehicle coordinated flights.

 Dr. Luca Gherardi

 Luca focused on improving the Flying Machine Arena software architecture.
-During his PostDoc, he designed and implemented flexible communication protocols used to exchange information between vehicles and offboard control software.
-This information includes quasi real-time command, high level command, configuration parameters, and state information.
-Additionally he contributed to the design of a new, more modular, and more flexible simulator.
+During his postdoc, he designed and implemented flexible communication protocols used to exchange information between the vehicles and the offboard control software.
+The aforementioned information includes quasi-real-time command, high-level command, configuration parameters, and state information.
+Additionally, he contributed to the design of a new simulator that was more modular and flexible than its predecessor.

 Dr. Rajan Gill

-Rajan Gill was part of the Flying Machine Arena team from 2015 to 2019.
-His research had an interdisciplinary focus covering various aspects relating to VTOL UAVs: 1) deriving low-order, yet computationally efficient aerodynamic models for propellers in wide regimes; 2) improving upon state-of-the-art Kalman filtering methods for states involving attitudes, and 3) the design and control of an annular wing VTOL UAV.
-He also worked on path following control algorithms for quadrotors that can, for example, achieve a platoon formation while maintaining a path constraint.
+Rajan was part of the Flying Machine Arena team from 2015 to 2019.
+His research had an interdisciplinary focus covering various aspects relating to VTOL UAVs.
+He derived low-order, yet computationally efficient, aerodynamic models for propellers in wide regimes and improved upon state-of-the-art Kalman filtering methods for states involving attitudes.
+Lastly, he worked on the design and control of an annular wing VTOL UAV.
+He also worked on path-following control algorithms for quadrotors that can, for example, achieve a platoon formation while maintaining a path constraint.

 Dr. Markus Hehn